-The College argued that any reasonable member of the profession would consider the Member's conduct to be disgraceful, dishonorable, unprofessional and unbecoming of an RECE.
-The College submitted that the Member's behavior reflects negatively on the profession as a whole and erodes the public trust.
+Counsel for the College argued that any reasonable member of the profession would consider the Member's conduct to be disgraceful, dishonorable, unprofessional and unbecoming of an RECE.
+Counsel for the College submitted that the Member's behavior reflects negatively on the profession and erodes the public trust.